jxwenger/cards/README.md

-# A selection of Java text based card games based around a card object
+# A text based version of the card game hearts with an ai